Hipo/HIPImageCropper/README.md

 License
 -------

-HPSocialNetworkManager is licensed under the terms of the Apache License, version 2.0.
+HIPImageCropper is licensed under the terms of the Apache License, version 2.0.
 Please see the LICENSE file for full details.